 - Always use a clean, dry spoon while using.

 - Add freshly ground cardamom powder to the tea masala if it loses its fragrance after time.
-It helps in retaining its freshness and aroma.
+It helps retain its freshness and aroma.

 Recipe